Updated December 2021

-Uber Eats has a slightly more complex formula for paying its delivery drivers.
+Uber Eats has a slightly more complex formula.
 Each delivery is calculated from an equation that includes a pick-up, drop-off, and mileage fee.
 On top of the basic earnings, drivers can earn additional cash with ‘Boost Earnings’ and ‘Delivery Surge.’

-When Uber Eats requires extra delivery drivers on the road, they will boost wages to incentivize them.
+When there is a demand for delivery drivers on the road, Uber Eats help boost earnings with incentives.
 This is usually when something big is occurring in towns such as a major sports event or concert.
-They want to ensure there are enough vehicles on the road to meet the extra demand.
 Usually, you’ll get some advance warning regarding a Boost Earnings promotion, so don’t forget to check any texts or emails that Uber Eats send you.

 They also have Delivery Surge, which is similar to DoorDash’s Peak Pay promotion, where you can earn extra cash by delivering at busy times.
-Just the same as DoorDash, Uber Eats drivers receive 100% of their tips.
+Just the same as DoorDash, drivers who use Uber Eats receive 100% of their tips.

-Uber Eats payments are made weekly by direct deposit.
+Delivery drivers with Uber Eats get paid weekly by direct deposit.
 In addition, they offer Instant Pay, which allows drivers to transfer their earnings to a debit card and cash out up to five times a day.
 This is a really nice feature if you need some money fast, and it is handy in an emergency.
-There is a small processing fee attached, and you can withdraw as little or as much of your earnings as you want.
+There is a small processing fee attached, and you can withdraw as little or as much of your earnings as you want, other terms may apply.

 Uber Eats vs DoorDash: Ease of Use